Developing a National Research Agenda for STEM Academic Support

 - shared resources and other tools supporting local projects, and enabling a network of scholars and practitioners who study and support academic success of STEM students.

-This project is organized by Marina Micari, Director, Academic Support & Learning Advancement, Northwestern University, and Jay Sriram, Assistant Director for Academic Programs, Cornerstone, Washington University in St. Louis.
+This project is organized by Marina Micari, Director, Academic Support & Learning Advancement, Northwestern University, and Jay Sriram, Assistant Director for Academic Programs, The Learning Center, Washington University in St. Louis.
 Conference development was supported by advisory and project committees.

 This project is a collaboration between Northwestern University and Washington University in St. Louis, and is supported by the National Science Foundation’s Improving Undergraduate Science Education (IUSE) program (DUE-1836657).
 Any opinions, findings, and conclusions or recommendations expressed are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.